sxxov/howmanytreesleft/README.md

 # howmanytreesleft
-(not) a bot that updates on how many trees left until Team Trees hit their goal, onto Instagram
+(not) a bot that posts updates on how many trees left until Team Trees hit their goal, onto Instagram

 ### bootstrap.bat
 	- launches main.js